Furikuda/bork/docs/quickstart.rst

 - Shut down containers before backing up their storage volumes.

-For some systems, Borg might work well enough without these precautions.
+For some systems, Bork might work well enough without these precautions.
 If you are simply backing up the files on a system that isn't very active (e.g. in a typical home directory), Bork usually works well enough without further care for consistency.
 Log files and caches might not be in a perfect state, but this is rarely a problem.

-For databases, virtual machines, and containers, there are specific techniques for backing them up that do not simply use Borg to back up the underlying filesystem.
+For databases, virtual machines, and containers, there are specific techniques for backing them up that do not simply use Bork to back up the underlying filesystem.
 For databases, check your database documentation for techniques that will save the database state between transactions.
 For virtual machines, consider running the backup on